openai/openai-python/README.md

 ### Bulk Upload Helpers

-When creating an interacting with vector stores, you can use the polling helpers to monitor the status of operations.
+When creating and interacting with vector stores, you can use the polling helpers to monitor the status of operations.
 For convenience, we also provide a bulk upload helper to allow you to simultaneously upload several files at once.

 ```python